The Blackstone griddle is a multipurpose cooking surface that can be used for anything from frying, and searing, to even baking.

 Use an infrared thermometer to get the temperature of the griddle.

-Below, I have described a very general rule of thumb for the griddle temperature chart.
+Below, I have described a very general rule of thumb for the Blackstone cooking temperature chart.

 There are lots of griddle cooking charts on the Internet that have great detail at specific temperatures.